-Strong STEM skills across the community underpin an innovative future and the development of these skills enables our students to be future ready when they leave BMGS.
-Ensuring students have comprehensive STEM skills is essential to their and Australia’s future economic and social wellbeing.
+Strong STEAM skills across the community underpin an innovative future and the development of these skills enables our students to be future ready when they leave BMGS.
+Ensuring students have comprehensive STEAM skills is essential to their and Australia’s future economic and social wellbeing.

 At BMGS, STEAM (Science, Technology, Engineering, Art and Mathematics) opportunities are offered at all three campuses.
 They provide our students with activities which embrace innovation and entrepreneurship skills to improve student outcomes.
 Not only are our students growing in their learning through such activities but they are showing maturity, bravery, resilience, self-confidence, collaborating with one another.
 They are learning to be future ready.